 - 6.12.1 HSD shall impose performance penalties of one-and-a-half percent (1.5%), net of premium taxes, New Mexico Medical Insurance Pool assessments and New Mexico Health Insurance Exchange assessments, of HSD's Capitation Payments, including one-time lump sum payments if DSIPTs are not met.
 Capitation Payments are based on the full capitation cycle which, generally, runs the first Monday after the first Friday of each month throughout the term of the Agreement. - 6.12.2 The DSIPTs are outlined in Attachment 3. - 6.12.3 The CONTRACTOR's DSIPTs will be evaluated following the performance target period and necessary time for claims runout; results shall be provided by HSD to the CONTRACTOR after the evaluation period.
 The evaluation shall be calculated by summing all earned points, dividing the sum by one hundred (100) points and converting to a percentage (performance penalty percentage).
-Points will only be awarded if the CONTRACTOR meets the performance targets as prescribed in Attachment 3 and 3.A. - 6.12.4 If the CONTRACTOR does not meet the DSIPTs, the CONTRACTOR may propose that the performance penalty amounts be spent on system improvement activities for provider network development and enhancement activities that will directly benefit Members.
-The CONTRACTOR shall submit proposals to HSD for approval within forty-five (45) Calendar Days of notification of HSD's determination that the DSIPT(s) were not met.
+Points will only be awarded if the CONTRACTOR meets the performance targets as prescribed in Attachment 3 and 3.A. - 6.12.4 If the CONTRACTOR does not meet the DSIPTs, HSD may recoup the performance penalty amount unless the CONTRACTOR submits a proposal and budget for system improvement activities for provider network development and enhancement activities that will directly benefit Members.
+The CONTRACTOR shall submit the proposals and budget to HSD for approval within thirty (30) Calendar Days of notification of HSD's determination that the DSIPT(s) were not met.
+All funds must be disbursed within a twelve-month period following HSD approval.
+Upon HSD approval of the budget, the CONTRACTOR shall submit a monthly budget update ,using the HSD-approved template.
+Any funds remaining after the twelve-month period will be recouped by HSD.